Openscapes Champions Cohorts

 Champions Program Details

-Fall NMFS Openscapes Champions Cohorts will run from October-December 2024!
-We will meet as a cohort five times over two months, on alternating weeks, with additional optional coworking times.
+Fall NMFS Openscapes Champions Cohorts ran from October-December 2024!
+We met as a cohort five times over two months, on alternating weeks, with additional optional coworking times.

 - Date-Times: